fadedgrime/arvodocs/index.md

 {: .warning-title }
 > IMPORTANT
 >
-> Our documentation center is currently under maintenance as we switch.
-If you require assistance, join our Discord server located at the top right of your screen.
+> Our documentation center is currently under maintenance as we set up and add important information.
+If you need assistance, please reach out to our support team through our Discord server.
+You can access it by clicking the link in the top-right corner.